+There are a lot of free blogging sites available to you.
+In this post, I am comparing the ones that are easiest to maintain.
 Blogging has come a long way in the past decade.
 It takes your interests or passion to an entirely new level.
-From just a hobby to some prestige career, and now it is a worldwide phenomenon.
-It is an exciting way to share your piece of mind with others.
+From just a hobby to some prestigious career, and now it is a worldwide phenomenon.
+It is an exciting way to share your peace of mind with others.

 Here Is the Bargain: